Button clicks that feel satisfying

 Thomas experimented with sounds for completing a task: “Goal is to create a satisfying connection with clicking Complete.
 If a user clicked RE-OPEN it might play backwards or something.”

-We ultimately decided: “A nice MVP would be just one sound in one area of the app, accompanied maybe with a toggle in settings for anyone who does not want it.”
+We ultimately decided: “A nice MVP would be just one sound in one area of the app, accompanied maybe with a toggle in settings for anyone who doesn’t want it.”

 This is important.
 Not everyone wants audio feedback.
-But for those who do, sound and animation feedback raises reported satisfaction by 30%, according to UX research.
+But for those who do, sound and animation feedback raises reported satisfaction by 30% - that’s a number worth paying attention to.
+Does that mean every app needs sound?
+No.

 Progress bars and motivation

-Related to this work, we also explored progress bar philosophy in issue #10754.
+Related to this work, we also explored adding a progress bar to encourage step completion.
 The question: do progress bars motivate people to continue, or frustrate them?

 The connection to workflow design